jrroosevelt/VS2PCG/ranking_system.md

 If the winner has more points, the amount will be smaller.
 If the winner has fewer, points the amount will be bigger.

 This is determined by a formula (see below).
 The exchange of points will be a zero sum, meaning no new points will result in the exchange.
 The only way to injects points into the system is to get new players.

+## The gory details (ranking formula)
 For anybody interested in the formula it is listed here.
-Its not as complicated as it looks, and is used by several organizations.
-Rn = R1 + 32(O - (10^(R1/400))/(10^(R1/400) + 10^(R2/400))) Rn is your new ranking R1 is your current ranking R2 is your opponents ranking O is outcome of match.
-1 for a win 0 for a lose. .5 for a tie.
+It's not as complicated as it looks, and is used by several organizations.
+Rn = R1 + 32(O - (10^(R1/400))/(10^(R1/400) + 10^(R2/400)))

+- Rn is your new ranking
+- R1 is your current ranking
+- R2 is your opponent's ranking
+- O is outcome of match.
+(1 for a win 0 for a lose. .5 for a tie.)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzIyMTEzOF19
+eyJoaXN0b3J5IjpbMTI0MzU2MTM0MF19
 -->